Pupil Premium

 Learning mentor support

-This support is often provided to groups of children who benefit from a small ‘Circle of friends ‘ group to address issues such as friendship.
+This support is often provided to groups of children who benefit from a small ‘Circle of friends ‘group to address issues such as learning to develop friendships.
 Support is also provided on a 1-1 basis for identified children

 5